Costs Involved in Owning a House

 After you’ve purchased your home (congrats!), you’ll have monthly homeowner expenses that you will be responsible for including:

 • Utilities such as gas, water, sewer, trash, recycling and electricity.
-(If you’re looking for energy-saving tips, click here!)
+Use these energy-savings tips to help save money too!

 • Entertainment costs such as internet, cable and streaming services.
 (Find ways to cut costs on cable at the bottom of our save money blog.)